NetManAIOps/AnoTuner/README.md

 In particular, in real-world scenarios, the feedback often has a low frequency of false negatives, and its data distribution may be notably different from the original training dataset.
 This difference can lead to limited performance improvements in existing methods.

-## Introducing FEAD
+## Introducing AnoTuner

-In light of these challenges, this project presents **FEAD (Feedback-based Enhancement in Anomaly Detection)**.
-FEAD brings forth two primary mechanisms to address these shortcomings:
+In light of these challenges, this project presents **AnoTuner (Feedback-based Enhancement in Anomaly Detection)**.
+AnoTuner brings forth two primary mechanisms to address these shortcomings:

 1. **False Negative Augmentation Mechanism**: This mechanism is designed to generate feedback cases that mirror false negatives.
 This assists in offsetting the typically low frequency of such feedback, ensuring the method remains robust and efficient.